billbuchanan/csn09112/week04_ciphers/labs/README.md

 What are the likely contents of the “boot.log” file? (kern.log in Ubuntu)

 List the log/httpd/access_log file (/var/log/apache2/access.log in Ubuntu).
 What are its contents?
-Can you identity your browser access? (see Figure 13).
+Can you identify your browser access? (see Figure 13).
 Which browser type accessed your Web server?

 Now try with another browser type  (such as Firefox or Chrome) and re-examine the log/httpd/access_log file (/var/log/apache2/access.log in Ubuntu).
 Did it detect the new browser type?